awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/ApplicationInferenceProfile.md

 > `readonly` **inferenceProfileId**: `string`

-The unique identifier of the inference profile.
+The unique identifier of the application inference profile.

 #### Overrides